Grande Comore: History

-Sultan Said Ali bin Said Omar of Grande Comore (1897).
+Sultan Said Ali bin Said Omar of Ngazidja (1897).

-For several centuries, Grande Comore was divided into a number of sultanates, including Bambao, Itsandra, Mitsamihuli, Mbajini, Hambuu, Washili, Hamahame, Mbwankuu, Mbude and Domba.
+For several centuries, Ngazidja was divided into a number of sultanates, including Bambao, Itsandra, Mitsamihuli, Mbadjini, Hambuu, Washili, Hamahame, Mbwankuu, Mbude and Domba.
 The sultans were also known as mfaume.
 In 1886, the ruler of Anjouan, Sultan Said Ali bin Said Omar declared a "state of Ngazidja", usurping the other sultanates and accepting a French protectorate over the island.
 In 1893, Sultan Said Ali was sent into exile on Réunion.
-In 1908, France annexed the island and the sultanates were abolished.
-In 1975, Grande Comore, Anjouan and Mohéli declared independence as the nation of Comoros.
+In 1910 he abdicated and in 1912 France annexed the island and the sultanate was abolished.
+In 1975, Ngazidja, Anjouan and Mohéli declared independence as the nation of Comoros.

 On 23 November 1996, Ethiopian Airlines Flight 961 was hijacked while in Ethiopian airspace en route from Addis Ababa to Nairobi.
-The Boeing 767-260ER crash-landed in the Indian Ocean near Grande Comore after running out of fuel, killing 125 out of the 175 people on board, including 3 of the hijackers.
+The Boeing 767-260ER crash-landed in the Indian Ocean off the north coast of Ngazidja after running out of fuel, killing 125 out of the 175 people on board, including 3 of the hijackers.

 In 1997, the Comoros nation began to fall apart as Anjouan and Moheli seceded.
-Grande Comore became the only island under federal control.
-By 2002, however, Grande Comore was reunited with the other islands under the new constitution.
-Abdou Soule Elbak was elected President of Grande Comore in May 2002.
+Ngazidja became the only island under federal control.
+By 2002, however, Ngazidja was reunited with the other islands under the new constitution.
+Abdou Soule Elbak was elected President of Ngazidja in May 2002.
 He received only 17% of the vote in the first round, coming in first place, and received 60% of the vote in the runoff.
 He remained in his post until the July 2007 elections, at which point Mohamed Abdoulwahab won the island's presidency.
-The position of the President of Grande Comore was later transferred into the position of Governor of Grande Comore.
+The position of the President of Ngazidja was later transferred into the position of Governor of Ngazidja.

-Grande Comore is the largest island of the Comoros islands.
+Ngazidja is the largest island of the Comoros islands.